Home Square About Us Square Programs Square Safety Information Square Events/Classes Square News Square Safety Links Square Contact

 Safe Kids Grand Forks, in partnership with agencies throughout the region, offers wheeled sport safety education and the sale of safety items at public events and schools.
 These events include:

-• Safety on Wheels: In partnership with the Optimist Club of Grand Forks and the Altru Health System, Safe Kids offers head injury prevention presentations to 3rd grade classrooms in Greater Grand Forks.
+• Safety on Wheels: In partnership with the Optimist Club of Grand Forks, Safe Kids offers head injury prevention presentations to 3rd grade classrooms in the Greater Grand Forks region.
 Following the presentations, all students in the school are given the opportunity to purchase helmets at a reduced price.

-Within the following week, the Optimist Club conducts a bike rodeo at these schools.
-A bike rodeo is a safety course that teaches children the skills they need to ride safety and explain to them why it is important to wear their helmet each and every time they are on a bicycle.
+Within the following week, the Optimist Club conducts a bike rodeo at schools in Grand Forks and East Grand Forks.
+A bike rodeo is a safety course that teaches children the skills they need to ride safely.
+They also conduct a bike inspection and simple maintenance.

 In recent years, Safe Kids has been able to extend the head injury presentations and helmet sales to schools throughout the region including Manvel, Thompson, Larimore, Emerado, Crookston and Northwood.
-If you are interested in having this program brought to your school, contact Safe Kids Grand Forks.
+If you are interested in having this program brought to your school, contact Safe Kids.
+While the Optimist Club can not travel to regional schools for rodeos, Safe Kids does have a bike rodeo kit available.

 • Community Head Injury Education and Helmet Sales: Safe Kids Grand Forks attends public events throughout the spring, summer and fall to provide education and helmet sales.
 Some of these events include:

-• Local and regional health and activity fairs
+• Local and regional health and safety fairs

 • Grand Forks Park District Summerthing